 Latest Findings from the National Self-Harm Registry Ireland

-Our 2018 Registry Report can be viewed here.
+The annual report 2019 can be viewed here.

 1) Hospital Presentations